ibezkrovnyi/texturer/README.md

 > After first use of tinypng.com service this information will be updated with correct month/year/used values.

 ####Usage
-To enable tinypng conversion you need to set `tinypng : true` in task for texture map generation
+To enable tinypng conversion you need to set `tinypng : true` compression option (see below)

 config.json format
 ==================